Click on the categories below to view responses to our applicants’ frequently asked questions.

 This means 30 is the age limit to apply for and join the fellowship.
-We are looking for applicants who are not beyond 30 years old and who have not yet celebrated their 31st birthday by June 26, 2016.
+Global Health Corps only accepts applications from individuals who will be 30 years old or younger by the start of the fellowship.

 Why does your fellowship have an age limit?
 Why do you limit eligibility to people who are 30 years old or under?

 We believe the most powerful lever of change in global health is a generation of diverse, creative, and resilient young leaders.
 We work to fill the leadership gap in global health by focusing specifically on developing young professionals who will develop innovative solutions to our most persistent global health challenges and create a future in which health equity is a reality for all.

 While GHC places young leaders who are aged 30 or younger, there are many ways for people of all ages to be health equity champions.
 Everyone has a role to play.
 Please check out open positions on our staff team or find out how you can join the movement today!

 I am currently employed full-time at a Global Health Corps placement organization.
 Am I eligible to apply for a fellowship role at this same organization?

 No. Interns, short-term or temporary employees, and consultants are eligible to apply for fellowship roles at their current organization, as are former employees of that organization, but current full-time employees are not eligible to apply for roles at that organization.
 However, employees of a GHC placement organization may apply for fellowship roles at different placement organizations.